For more ELYSIUM’S PASSAGE Blog Posts, go to

-This was beginning to feel like having a rational discussion with the Queen of Hearts.
+It was beginning to feel like trying to have a rational discussion with the Queen of Hearts.

-‘Let's cut to the chase?’
-I said as I sat up in my chair as if I was about to leave.
+‘Let’s cut to the chase?’
+I said, sitting up in my chair as if I was about to leave.
 I was losing patience but was careful not to over-react as before.
-If I didn't play it cool, they might not tell me anything.
+If I didn’t play it cool, they might not tell me anything.

-‘We wish to answer all your questions James, all of them,’ Mo said, ‘but all you seek to know was already foretold in your dream, which, whether you realize it or not, has become your new reality.
+‘We wish to answer all your questions, James, all of them,’ Mo said, ‘but all you seek to know was already foretold in your dream, which, whether you realise it or not, has become your new reality.

 ‘In fact, you may soon come to consider the dream allegory to be more real than anything you thought in your past.
 At some deep level, you understood what was about to happen even before you landed in Santiago.